-Fourth Goal: Invest in transpo goals.
-Invest in transportation intrastructure in a manner consistent with other goals.
+Fourth Goal: Invest in transportation infrastructure in a manner consistent with other goals.
 Objective A: Give priority to preservation and maintenance of the existing road system, as opposed to constructing new roads and widening existing roads.
 Objective B: Develop a financially responsible plan that allocates available resources.
 Objective C: Encourage creative public and private partnerships in the transportation system.
 Objective D: Develop a cost-effective transportation system that improves the city's quality of life economically, socially and environmentally.
 Objective E: Ensure that our transportation system does not prioritize non-residents over residents.
-Objective F: Improve public transportation and non-motorized facilities, including pedestrian access to public transportation.
-Applico ble Evaluation Fa ictors: • This goal will be the planning pro for review and r e met once the draft plan has been refined.
-At that point in ocess, the plan's cost and financing plan will be developed refinement.
+Objective F: Improve public transportation and non-motorized faciliting including pedestrian access to public transportation.
+Applicable Evaluation Factors: • This goal will be met once the draft plan has been refined.
+At that point in the planning process, the plan's cost and financing plan will be developed for review and refinement.